libreswitch/ops/tests/rest/rest_test.md

 This test fails when:

 - Updating a VLAN for:
-    - An HTTP response is not equal to `400 BAD REQUEST`
+    - An HTTP response is not equal to `400 BAD REQUEST`.
     - A PUT request to "rest/v1/system/bridges/bridge_normal/vlans/test" and there is no error in the HTTP response.

-## Update VLAN using an invalid External_IDS
+## Update VLAN using an invalid external_ids

 ### Objective
 The test case verifies updates for: